 Lab Coordinator: Dr Kazjon Grace

-The Design Innovation Research Group collectively investigates design methods, implementation techniques and strategies to integrate design into innovation practices worldwide.
+The Design Innovation research group collectively investigates design methods, implementation techniques and strategies to integrate design into innovation practices worldwide.
 Their research spans a wide number of disciplines and sectors and is constantly being disseminated through a range of high-quality research publications.
 Through collaborations with start-up organisations, small-to-medium size enterprises and the multi-national corporate sector the research team investigates the value of design practices to business.
 The group collaborates nationally and internationally with world-leading researchers and industry experts that develop and implement novel design methods and processes to push the boundaries of the design field.
 The group’s mission is to achieve real-world impact through collaborative research.

-Director: Professor Cara Wrigley
+Co-ordinator: Professor Cara Wrigley

-Deputy Director: Dr Karla Straker
+Deputy Co-ordinator: Dr Karla Straker